flaf/miscellaneous/puppet/modules/moo/README.md

     repository: 'lovely_elea'

     # Optional.
 The number of moodle dockers that should be
-    # instancied in all cargos cluster.
+    # instancied in all cargos cluster for instance if you
+    # set this value to 2 and if you have 2 cargo servers, A
+    # moodle "M" will have 2 docker instances, one per cargo
+    # server.
     default_desired_num: 2

     # The fqdn, IP address etc. of the smtp server used by